rdeveen/rdeveen.github.io/_posts/2019-12-28-Start-Stop-AzureVMs.md

 author: Robert de Veen
 date: 2019-12-28 00:00:00 +1000
 categories: Azure
+tags:
-tag: Azure
+ - Azure
-tag: Logic Apps
+ - Logic Apps
-tag: Virtual Machines
+ - Virtual Machines
-tag: Automation
+ - Automation
 excerpt_separator: <!--more-->
 ---
 Virtual machines in a cloud are most of their time not productively and waiting for some jobs to do.
 Especially during off-hours when the offices are closed and the people are sleeping at their homes.